The 4 Most Important Traits of Resilient Business Leaders

-Organizations that have thoroughly and repeatedly tested their program should weather a disaster calmly and in control, having drilled on the exact situation repeatedly.
+Organisations that have thoroughly and repeatedly tested their program should weather a disaster calmly and in control, having drilled on the exact situation repeatedly.
 Well-tested teams with cool heads will prevail and can better assess whether you need to declare a disaster.
 Experience is also critical to staying calm.
-Leaders need to make sure they have the right level of organizational expertise to handle a disaster recovery, whether through internal resources or partnering with a service provider.
+Leaders need to make sure they have the right level of organisational expertise to handle a disaster recovery, whether through internal resources or partnering with a service provider.

 Leaders set an example, and those who remain calm and collected during an incident can ensure teams act quickly and with focus to mitigate any issues.

 Integrity rounds out the top four traits, also receiving a nod from 23% of respondents.
 Integrity is a form of resilience in a leader.
 It's a set of ethics and a sense of fairness that attracts and develops a team with values.

 A leader with integrity can make the right choice in difficult circumstances.
 Especially when executing recovery tests, it can be easy to adopt a "check box" approach and do the minimum to meet requirements.
 Operating with integrity by "not cheating on the test" ensures the organisation is prepared when a real disaster strikes.

 Integrity means leaders ensure everyone is trained in the new methods, but also that they understand not every employee will like change or adherence to principles — some might even leave the company.
 A leader's integrity just means that the entire process will be transparent and that gaps or deficiencies during testing will be communicated fairly and honestly and appropriate remediation actions will be taken.